bamarni/pi64/README.md

 You can just drop a file called `setup` on the boot partition.
 When the installer notices that file at `/boot/setup`, it will automatically execute it using bash when installation finishes.

 This can be useful if you want to distribute your own image based on pi64.

+### How to build pi64 from source?

+If you feel adventurous and want to build pi64 from source, you can easily do so through Docker.

+This is mostly useful if you want to make a custom Kernel build or want to tweak the distribution to your needs.

+To proceed with the build, run the following command :

+    docker build -t pi64 .

+Then you can build an image of the lite or desktop version :

+    docker run -it --privileged -v $PWD:/root/pi64 -v /opt/vc:/opt/vc  -w /root/pi64 \
+        pi64 make build/pi64-lite.img

+    docker run -it --privileged -v $PWD:/root/pi64 -v /opt/vc:/opt/vc  -w /root/pi64 \
+        pi64 make build/pi64-desktop.img

+The image will appear under the `./build` folder.